2020-07-02

 I am very worried.
 What kind of an agreement can we reach with such babies?

 After Ulfric and Galmar have finally taken their seats, Arngeir invites the two parties to come up with proposals.
 Considering that Tullius just received a concession from Ulfric, I am not surprised that the latter immediately comes up with a demand – the Imperials are to surrender to him The Reach.
 Tullius makes a few faces, but then gives in.
 However, he correctly points out that the Stormcloaks had virtually no chance to ever conquer The Reach, and therefore, the Imperials must get Winterhold in return.
 Here I step in.
 I won't have anyone touch Winterhold.
 When the thalmor threat has been eliminated for good, and proper peace restored, Jarl Balgruuf and Jarl Korir are to be the backbone of the new Skyrim.
-I won't reveal that plan in this madhouse, of course, but I categorically protest to any change in Winterhold's status.
+I won't reveal that plan in this madhouse, obviously, but I categorically protest againts any change in Winterhold's status.

 Tullius says it has to be The Rift, then.